 - Purpose of one-on-one meetings

-- What is the role of a manager in a one-to-one meeting?
+- What is a manager’s primary role in a one-to-one meeting?

 - What is the role of an employee in a one-on-one meeting?